code-for-chapel-hill/NC-COVID-SMS-Messaging/README.md

 3. aws lambda publish-layer-version --layer-name sms-packages --description "Packages for NC covid response SMS automated messaging" --zip-file fileb://modules.zip --compatible-runtimes python3.6 python3.7

 You will then need to head into the AWS Lambda consol and click on 'Layers' in the 'Designer' box.
 Change the version of the layer to the latest version.

+# Creating a new resource
+The data is split into different types of resources (farms, restaurants, etc.) The messages sent to different types of resources can be customized by creating a new resource class.
+See the abstract base class and docstring in resources.py for details.